microsoft/jacdac-cli/README.md

 jacdac devtools
 ```

-#### `jacscript devtools --jacscript <file>`
+#### `jacdac devtools --device-script <file>`

-Starts the devtools web site and also watches/uploads the source of a given jacscript to the development web site.
-The dev web site will automatically compile and potentially deploy the jacscript program to a connected device.
+Starts the devtools web site and also watches/uploads the source of a given [DeviceScript](https://aka.ms/devicescript) to the development web site.
+The dev web site will automatically compile and potentially deploy the DeviceScript program to a connected device.

 ## Contributing